cekkr/hello.esp32/README.md

 # HELLO ESP32!
-HelloESP is a sub(operating system) built on the basis of UNIX-like POSIX libraries of ESP-IDF environment that aims to provide a shell for ESP32 systems with SD card support.
+HelloESP is a sub(operating system) built on the basis of UNIX-like FreeRTOS POSIX libraries of ESP-IDF environment that aims to provide a shell for ESP32 systems with SD card support.

 Well, let's go in order.